March 6, 2026, 3:01 pm | Read time: 4 minutes

-Ground covers are not only practical but also beautiful: They can suppress certain weeds, protect the soil from drying sun and wind, and bloom attractively. myHOMEBOOK reveals which ground covers might be more harmful than beneficial.
+Ground covers are not only practical but also beautiful: They can suppress certain weeds, protect the soil from drying sun and wind, and bloom attractively. myHOMEBOOK reveals which ground covers are more harmful than beneficial.

 Under shrubs, around patios, or as green fillers in flower beds—ground covers are a popular design tool for hobby gardeners.
 Instead of regularly kneeling in the flower bed to weed, garden enthusiasts hope that planting ground covers will provide long-term help against rampant, unwanted plants.
 Additionally, many ground covers retain moisture in the soil by shading it, reducing water evaporation.
 This article explains which ground covers you should avoid in your garden, as not all low-growing plants are suitable for the green living room.